-Undertake the undergrounding of two feeders on the first multi-feeder circuit from Te Awamutu.
-(Deferred) Continue asset surveys, preventative maintenance and tree cutting on the network.
-(Not achieved) ≻ Install automation devices to further sectionalise the network.
+A Establish an Asset Management Improvement Plan to clearly articulate the desired risk-based level of asset management maturity for the Company and the actions to achieve it.
+(Partially Achieved) Continue asset surveys, preventative maintenance and tree cutting on the network.
+(Achieved) Continue the application of automated devices for network resilience, performance and restoration.
 (Achieved) Continue the replacement of older switching equipment and transformers.
 (Achieved)